Holland St & College Ave Mobility Improvements

 I walk, drive and bike all through Somerville, and appreciate the bike lanes and traffic calming measures.
 Keep it up!

-suzhunt over 3 years ago
+suzhunt almost 4 years ago

 Excited about the College/Holland updates!